kapraran/phpbb-to-rn/README.md

-# phpbb-to-react
+# phpbb-to-rn

-From an Old school phpbb forum to a react-native app
+A React Native app that scrapes and displays data from an old-school phpbb forum